BowsiePup/jadl/README.md

 # Just another Discord Library
-*Formally known as discord-rose, pronounced jay-dull*
+*Formerly known as discord-rose, pronounced jay-dull*

-## The simple Discord library for advanced users.
+Scale clean and hassle-free Discord bots with a simple library catered for advanced developers.
+Develop with ease and confidence now.

 # Installation